Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 ### General Features On Each Page

 All pages feature a fixed header navigation bar area so it can be easily accessible at all times throughout scrolling through the website.
-All pages also have a footer section containing cookie/ privacy policy link which will link to a PDF file.
-The privacy policy was created using <https://www.privacypolicygenerator.info/>.
 The footer also contains social media links which will be anchored hyperlinks for each social media platform.
 Each page also has a favicon in the top browser.
 This website is made up of the following pages:

 #### Home

 This page is an introduction.
-It begins with a hero image showing a guitarist playing, with the H2 heading "Solo guitarist/ singer and pianist for all occasions" to explain straight away what the purpose of the business is.
-It also includes an about me section showing past experience and places performed etc. This is followed by a "why book me?" section.
-This section includes a middle image on desktop version, surrounded by 4 points of why to book me with icons to represent each point.
-The icons will be provided from font awesome.
-This will explain what potential clients can expect from the services they"re enquiring about.
-The last section includes reviews from past clients to give potential clients a better idea of what to expect from the services they enquire about.
+It begins with navigation menu serves as a roadmap to the various sections and pages of the website.
+It typically appears at the top of the homepage and allows visitors to easily access different categories, product pages, signup, and more.
+This is followed by carousel or slider is a dynamic element that displays a series of images or banners, often featuring promotions, new arrivals, or featured products.
+Call-to-action (CTA) buttons are prominently placed buttons that encourage specific actions, such as "Buy Now, "See More"," or "Next.".
+The footer section covers Social media icons or links connect users to the brand's social media profiles.
+These homepage controls collectively contribute to an intuitive and user-friendly browsing experience, helping visitors easily discover, engage with, and access the website's offerings and features.

-#### Setlist
+#### Fashion

-This page includes 4 categories of songs that I typically play.
-These are categorised into 60"s, 70/80"s, 90"s and present.
-I found this to be accessible than having a long list of songs.
-This also responsive and collapses down to a row of two in tablet breakpoint and to one row on phone view.
-This was done using bootstrap columns.
-This page also includes a downloadable PDF with a larger list of songs so the main page is not overwhelmed with large lists.
+This page includes Featured categories are visually appealing sections highlighting specific Fashion or Clothing categories.
+Product quick links are thumbnail images or text links that lead to specific product pages or collections.
+Special offers or deals sections showcase discounts, promotions, or limited-time offers.

-#### Media
+#### Electronics

-The media page includes 4 gallery images at the top of the page.
-These are also responsive using bootstrap columns, and collapse down to 2 images per row in tablet breakpoint and down to one image per row in mobile view.
-At the bottom of the page, it also includes a promotional video.
-I found with the images this was hidden slightly and may stop the user from scrolling down and seeing it, so I included a link section at the top of the page which scrolls down to the targets of images and video.
+This page includes Featured categories are visually appealing sections highlighting specific Electronics categories.
+Product quick links are thumbnail images or text links that lead to specific product pages or collections.
+Special offers or deals sections showcase discounts, promotions, or limited-time offers.

-#### Tour
+#### Jwellery

-The tour page includes 3 columns of dates using a history timeline as shown in the resume project.
-This shows dates of performances throughout 3 months.
-Two dates also include links where you can buy tickets for the events.
+This page includes Featured categories are visually appealing sections highlighting specific Jwellery categories.
+Product quick links are thumbnail images or text links that lead to specific product pages or collections.
+Special offers or deals sections showcase discounts, promotions, or limited-time offers.

-#### Contact
+#### Register

-The contact page includes a contact form so potential clients can enquire or send a general message.
-Depending on their preference of contact, I also included a table with phone number and email address link too.
+The register page includes a name,email,genger and phonenumber and submit button.

 ### Future Implementations

-In the future, I would like to add extra pages such as "Music" where original music can be displayed with links to streaming platforms such as apple music, Spotify, and amazon music.
-Another great feature would be to offer a "book a call" using an embed service which would allow potential clients to book a time to discuss what could be offered for event and any further questions they have.
+In the future, I would like to add extra pages and Integrate AR technology to allow customers to virtually try on clothing, accessories, or even home décor items.
+This immersive experience helps users visualize products before purchasing.

 ## Technologies Used